 Martin Shaw has the true storyteller’s knack of making the fantastic sound unforced.
 ‘I don’t think we’re in a Zeus time,’ he remarked during his session.
 ‘Not a Goddess time either.
 We live in a trickster moment.’
 Accordingly, our own tenders and shapers of myth must become ‘bricoleurs’, collage artists, laying disparate elements side by side and seeing what takes on a life of its own.
 I suppose that means a lot of rummaging in history’s dressing-up box, at the risk of looking foolish or worse.
 But the people I met at Uncivilisation seemed for the most part to be neither: they were gentle and concerned.

 At the end of the festival we gathered in a circle in the woods.
 Some of us wore tribal markings, warpaint.
 Some wore animal masks, hovering far behind us among the trees.
 Kingsnorth got up to speak.
 He had just been with our hosts at the Sustainability Centre.
-‘Slightly disappointingly,’ he said with a frown, ‘they said this was the most civilised event they’d ever run.’Make a donation
+‘Slightly disappointingly,’ he said with a frown, ‘they said this was the most civilised event they’d ever run.’Support Aeon: make a one-off donation